 The Authority has undertaken parking assessments in accordance with Annex 6 of the North Tyneside Parking Strategy.
-These assessments were undertaken in 2024 and identified that obstructive parking was taking place in this area.
+These assessments were undertaken in 2023 and 2024 and identified that obstructive parking was taking place at the location specified.

 This proposal necessitates variations to the waiting and loading restrictions contained in existing Traffic Regulation Orders (TROs).